Project Overview

 What prevents the company managing the express lanes from charging whatever they want?

 There is no incentive for the private operator to set rates at prohibitively high levels because that would deter drivers from using the lanes.
-Toll rates will be determined by demand in order to maintain reliable travel.
+Toll rates aref determined by demand in order to maintain reliable travel.

 HOV3+ Travel